 Our Beliefs

-We believe in the free and responsible search for truth and meaning.
-Our faith is not based on a creed, but instead we are unified by our shared search for spiritual growth and our Eight Principles.
+Our beliefs lead us to a free and responsible search for truth and meaning.
+We don’t recite acreed, but instead we are unified by a shared search for spiritual growth and shared Values.

 You can bring your whole self to Unitarian Universalism: your full identity, your questioning mind, your expansive heart.